 Addiction Is a Disease That Can Be Successfully Treated

-As the body develops a higher tolerance to certain drugs, addiction can result.
+As the body develops a higher tolerance for certain drugs, addiction can result.
 Addiction, according to the National Institute on Drug Abuse, is a treatable condition that can be managed and controlled with certain treatment programs.
 There are several types of effective treatments available.
 Some individuals will require inpatient treatment for a period of time that is determined by their specific illness.
 Other individuals can be effectively treated for their drug addiction in an outpatient setting.
 It is important to remember that drug abuse and addiction are unique to an individual.
 Because drug addiction is a mental disorder that is often co-occurring with other mental illness, such as anxiety, depression, and even schizophrenia, every person brings to their illness their own set of circumstances, inherent belief systems, and personal needs for help.

 Symptoms of Codeine Abuse May Not Be Obvious